 - For Passover, omit the flour and substitute matzo meal for the bread crumbs.

-Nutrition Note: Not sure how much chicken to buy?
+Not sure how much chicken to buy?
 Young kids will usually eat between 1 and 4 ounces of chicken, and adults will prefer between 4 and 8 ounces, depending on appetite.
-The serving yield information below is based on making the recipe with 2 pounds of chicken.
+Two pounds of uncooked chicken will yield 4 to 6 cooked servings.

 Updated by Miri Rotkovitz